itrharrison/mu_eta_data_plot/README.md

 - Either install palettable (`conda install palettable`) or comment out the corresponding import in `src/make_plot.py`
 - Change `mgcamb_dir` in `src/make_plot.py` to the appropriate directory
 - Run `python src/make_plot.py`
+- If you have already run the models you want and just need to fiddle with the plots, set `make_runs = False`

 ## Current caveats
 - I have mixed data releases (PR2 for TT and PR3 for PhiPhi)